polkadot-fellows/Evaluations/evidence/sandreim/0004-sandreim-retain-2025.md

 which is part of a [larger effort](https://github.com/paritytech/polkadot-sdk/issues/7575) to improve stabilize and lower parachain block times in H2 2025.

-During this reported period I have been involved in two major Polkadot and Kusama outages.
+During this reporting period I have been involved in two major Polkadot and Kusama outages.
 I've shared the knowledge and learnings from these incidents with the ecosystem via the forum in these two postmortems: [Kusama finality stall](https://forum.polkadot.network/t/2025-05-09-kusama-dispute-storm-postmortem/12947) and
 [Polkadot high block times](https://forum.polkadot.network/t/2025-05-03-polkadot-parachain-block-time-degradation/12963).